 Defy’s students are accomplished entrepreneurs.
 Like Coss Marte, who lost 70 pounds in solitary confinement after a doctor said his cholesterol levels could kill him before his release.
 Marte’s training regimen became a business, Conbody, now a trendy fitness bootcamp.
 On the final morning, MMT Member John Ruhlin had an idea—a charity auction to raise funds for Defy Ventures and a fellow member undergoing cancer treatment.
 Throughout the day, 25 items were donated, from coaching sessions to celebrity dinners.
 The group raised $300,000 in the first 15 minutes.

 What we learned: When our Community flies in formation, it can be a powerful force for good.

 How we evolved: A mindset shift for member curation meant focusing more on impact than outward success.
 Members now encourage and inspire each other to use their companies as catalysts for positive change.

 What happened: At MMT Park City, one renowned member wasn't invited back.
 He pleaded ignorance when his inappropriate behavior wasn’t tolerated, saying the group’s values weren’t explicit.
-Jayson grappled with defining core values and realized the community should write its own.
-In Park City, members rallied to draft a set of guiding principles and vital behaviors.
-We didn’t need to create values—the community was already living them—we only needed to uncover them.
+Jayson and Kandis grappled with defining core values and realized the Community should write its own.
+In Park City, members rallied to draft a set of guiding principles and vital behaviours.
+We didn’t need to create values—the Community was already living them—we only needed to uncover them.